 3. Letters of Recommendation

-Request three letters of recommendations from your last two immediate supervisors and a professional colleague through the online Graduate Admissions Application.
+Request two letters of recommendations from your last immediate supervisor and a professional colleague through the online Graduate Admissions Application.
 Our application system will automatically send the request for a letter of recommendation by emailing the supervisor or colleague.
 We suggest you notify your recommenders in advance of the email request.

 4. Teaching Certificate